micropython/micropython/ports/espressif/README.rst

 **UART Connection:**

-A `USB to UART convertor <https://www.adafruit.com/product/3309>`_ can be used for connecting to ESP32-S2 to get access to the serial console and REPL and for flashing CircuitPython.
+A `USB to UART converter <https://www.adafruit.com/product/3309>`_ can be used for connecting to ESP32-S2 to get access to the serial console and REPL and for flashing CircuitPython.

 The following connections need to be made in this case: